HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 These principles and requirements have led to the current approach, where the material to be rendered is placed into the section.text field.
-In some cases, the data design of the entry templates required in the section heavily influence what clinical information can be expected to be present in the Narrative Block.
+In some cases, the data design of the entry templates required in the section heavily influences what clinical information can be expected to be present in the Narrative Block.
 In other cases, where entry templates are optional or not defined at all, the content in the Narrative Block may reflect information gathered in source systems as text and human crafted notes.